tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Service-SAS-Examples.md

 -   The blob specified by the request (**/myaccount/pictures/profile.jpg**) resides within the container specified as the signed resource (**/myaccount/pictures**).

- Note that specifying `rsct=binary` and `rscd=file; attachment` on the shared access signature overrides the content-type and content-disposition headers in the response, respectively.
+ Specifying `rsct=binary` and `rscd=file; attachment` on the shared access signature overrides the content-type and content-disposition headers in the response, respectively.

  A successful response for a request made using this shared access signature will be similar to the following: